pharmaverse/examples/README.md

 make complex tasks increasingly simple.

-This book contains end-to-end examples of using pharmaverse packages together to achieve common clinical reporting analyses.
+This book contains end-to-end examples of using pharmaverse packages together to achieve common clinical reporting analyses, such as ADaM and Tables/Listings/Graphs.
-The examples use consistent source SDTMs to create ADaMs (such as ADSL and ADAE) and using these as input to produce some familiar Tables/Listings/Graphs and associated interactive displays (via Shiny).
+The examples use consistent source test SDTMs and ADaMs from {pharmaversesdtm}
+and {pharmaverseadam} respectively.

-Other examples may be included here, e.g. for PK/PD or Therapeutic Area specifics (such as Oncology or Vaccines).
+We'll endeavour to include a selection of examples here over time, e.g. to help users when trying out the packages for PK/PD or Therapeutic Area specific (such as Oncology or Vaccines) analyses.

 Note that this examples book should only be used to show how collections of packages can be used in conjunction - more thorough examples of individual